Danakane/Redcat/README.md

 Otherwise the listener will only accept a single reverse shell.

 To terminate a listener,  the user can call the `kill listener` command or `exit` the tool.

+Note: The tool starts 1 thread for each listener.

 ## Protocols